 No major components were carried over from the previous generation LS 430, a fact that directly contributed to the new LS becoming the most expensive standard production project in the company’s history.
 However, the considerable investment was validated when it was declared World Car of the Year 2007 by a group of international journalists.

-For the first time in the model’s history, LS was produced as a range rather than a single model.
-There were two trim grades from launch, joined soon afterwards by the LS 600h, the first petrol-electric hybrid car in the segment.
+For the first time in the model’s history, the LS was produced as a range rather than a single model.
+There were two trim grades from launch, joined soon afterwards by the LS 600h, the first petrol-electric hybrid in the segment.
 Later the line-up was extended to include a mechanical all-wheel drive version of the LS 460 and the first long-wheelbase production Lexus, the LS 600hL (see below).
-With an extra 120mm dedicated to rear cabin space this version offered unparalleled passenger comfort.
+With an extra 120mm dedicated to rear cabin space, this version offered unparalleled passenger comfort.

 The primary goal of the engineers was to optimise engine performance through minimising friction and increasing assembly precision.
 All parts were designed to allow for natural expansion, thereby ensuring that thermal deformation would only occur within the precise parameters established at the design stage.
-Meanwhile, internal contact patches were mirror-polished, and supply routes for oil, air and water were smoothed, de-burred or polished to minimise resistance.
+Meanwhile, internal contact patches were mirror-polished, and supply routes for oil, air and water either smoothed, de-burred or polished to minimise resistance.

 Directing power towards the rear wheels was the world’s first eight-speed automatic transmission.
 With external dimensions identical to the outgoing six-speed unit, the new gearbox was a feat of miniaturisation.
 And as there are no sound-proofing materials within the driveline, every care was taken during development to minimise noise and vibration.
-Indeed, completed drivetrains was tested to ensure they operated at a level no greater than 10 decibels, roughly equivalent to normal breathing.
+Indeed, completed drivetrains was tested to ensure they operated at a level no greater than ten decibels, roughly equivalent to normal breathing.

 The original LS 400 was the first car in the world to use high-precision laser welding in its body structure.
 In the new LS the application of this technology more than doubled.
 Built to the highest manufacturing tolerances, the body structure’s weight balance, inertia moments and torsional rigidity were honed to optimise ride comfort, linear stability and superior chassis and steering response.
-Ultra-high tensile steel now accounted for 40 per cent of the steel body components, while aluminium was used on strategic components such as the bonnet assembly, front and rear crash box structures, and the new die-cast single-piece front subframe.
+Ultra-high tensile steel now accounted for 40% of the steel body components, while aluminium was used on strategic components such as the bonnet assembly, front and rear crash box structures, and the new die-cast single-piece front subframe.